Poetry Project

-History of the Poetry Project
+History

-Prior to the formal establishment of the Poetry Project, St Mark's Church was already a venue for cultural events.
-In January 1966, the 'Poetry Committee', a group of organising poets composed of Paul Blackburn, Carol Bergé, Carol Rubinstein, Allen Planz, Jerome Rothenberg, Paul Plummer, and Diane Wakowski, was established there.
-Their idea was to use the church as a new venue for reading series, which had previously occurred at Les Deux Mégots.
+In the early to mid 1960s, a flourishing poetry scene developed in Manhattan’s Lower East Side, anchored by poets including Paul Blackburn, Carol Bergé and Jerome Rothenberg, and centered on readings at cafés including Les Deux Mégots and Le Metro.
+When Le Metro closed in 1965, Blackburn, Bergé, Rothenberg, Diane Wakoski and others established a “Poetry Committee” to find a permanent home for their developing artistic community.
+The Poetry Committee turned to St. Mark’s church to host their poetry events.

-In May 1966, the Reverend Michael Allen, the priest of St Mark's, decided to accept a federal grant of almost $200,000 from the Office of Juvenile Delinquency and Youth Development.
-The Poetry Project was established using this money, along with corresponding film and theatre programs, though these did not last beyond 1966.
+In May 1966, the Reverend Michael Allen, the rector of St Mark's, accepted a federal grant of almost $200,000 from the Office of Juvenile Delinquency and Youth Development.
+The Poetry Project was established using this money, building on the poetry events that Blackburn and the Poetry Committee had organized at the church in early 1966.

 The grant was administered jointly by Michael Allen and Harry Silverstein at the New School, and was technically to be used for 'creative arts for alienated youth' and the socialisation of juvenile delinquents.
 Joel Oppenheimer was appointed as the first director of the Poetry Project, a role he held until 1968, when Anne Waldman took over.

-The Poetry Project hosted (and continues to host) workshops and readings.
-Notable events include Bernadette Mayer's workshops between 1971 and 1974, during which she and her students co-created the 'Experiments', a seminal work in the canon of Language writing, and an incident where the poet Kenneth Koch was shot at during a poetry reading by fellow poet and anarchist Allen Van Newkirk.
-The Poetry Project was a key community hub for the so-called 'second generation' of the New York School of poets.
+Waldman organized the first New Year’s Day Marathon in 1974, with readers including Patti Smith and Ed Sanders.
+The Marathon, an annual tradition, sees more than a hundred performers and a thousand attendees celebrate the New Year through readings and avant-garde performances.